scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * A fast clock at origination or a slow clock at reception will yield a lengthened expiration time for hops, and possibly an origination time in the future.
 * A slow clock at origination or a fast clock at reception will yield a shortened expiration time for hops, and possibly an expiration time in the past.

 This bias comes in addition to a structural delay: PCBs are propagated at a configurable interval - typically around one minute.
 As a result of this and the way they are iteratively constructed, PCBs with N hops may be validated up to N intervals (so maximally N minutes) after origination which creates a constraint on the expiration of hops.
-Hops of the minimal expiration time (337.5 seconds - see [](#hopfield)) would render useless any PCB describing a path longer than 5 hops and for this reason it is unadvisable to create hops with a short expiration time - they SHOULD be around 6 hours.
+Hops of the minimal expiration time (337.5 seconds - see [](#hopfield)) would make any PCB describing a path longer than 5 hops expire.
+For this reason it is unadvisable to create hops with a short expiration time - they SHOULD be around 6 hours.

 The Control Service and its clients authenticate each-other according to their respective AS's certificate.
 Path segments are authenticated based on the certificates of the ASes that they refer to.
 The RECOMMENDED expiration time of a SCION AS certificate is between 3h and 3 days.
 Some deployments use up to 5 days.
 In comparison to these time scales, clock offsets in the order of minutes are immaterial.